-See Note 4.
+See Note 3.
 Revenues.

-Transaction Price Allocated to Future Performance Obligations

-ASC 606 requires disclosure of the aggregate amount of the transaction price allocated to unsatisfied performance obligations.
-However, as allowed by ASC 606, the Company has elected to exclude from this disclosure any contracts with an original duration of one year or less and any variable consideration that meets specified criteria.
+Transaction Price Allocated to Future Performance Obligations duration of one year or less and any variable consideration that meets specified criteria.
 As described above, the Company's most significant performance obligations consist of variable consideration under a stand-ready series of distinct days of service.
 Such variable consideration meets the specified criteria for the disclosure exclusion.
 Therefore, the majority of the aggregate amount of transaction price that is allocated to performance obligations that have not yet been satisfied is variable consideration that is not required for this disclosure.
 The aggregate fixed consideration portion of customer contracts with an initial contract duration greater than one year is not material.